Article I: Name

-The Outstanding Advising Award materials should acknowledge all current sponsors.
+The Excellence in Advising Award materials should acknowledge all current sponsors.

 F. National Recognition

-- The Awards Committee will determine which winner(s) is/are to be nominated for the Missouri Academic Advising Association (MACADA) and/or for the National Academic Advising Association (NACADA) Outstanding Advisor Award.
+- The Awards Committee will determine which winner(s) is/are to be nominated for the Missouri Academic Advising Association (MACADA) and/or for the NACADA Outstanding Advisor Award.

-- The Award Chair will be responsible for compiling and submitting the MACADA and/or NACADA Outstanding Advisor Awards packet.
+- The Awards Chair will be responsible for compiling and submitting the MACADA and/or NACADA Outstanding Advisor Awards packet.

 B. Approved Activities